Kwangsa19/Cybersecurity-Investigation-Risk-Report/README.md

 * [CISA](https://www.cisa.gov/sites/default/files/video/22_1201_safecom_guide_to_cybersecurity_risk_assessment_508-r1.pdf)
 * Other necessary links.

-The answer can be found on the attachment (`Ketmanto - Risk Assessment`)
+The answer can be found on the attachment (`Ketmanto - Risk Assessment.xlsx`)